msrocean/Tik_Tok/README.md

 - **Raw Timing (RT**): We represent the raw timing information as a sequence of **raw timestamps** of an instance.
-                        The sequences are trimmed or padded with 0’s as need to reach a fixed length of 5,000 packets.
+                        The sequences are trimmed or padded with 0’s as needed to reach a fixed length of 5,000 packets.
                         Thus, the input forms an 1-D array of [1 x 5000].

 - **Directional Timing (DT)**: We represent the directional timing information as a sequence of the **multiplication** of **raw timestamps** and the corresponding packet **direction** (+1 (outgoing) or -1 (incoming)) of a particular packet of an instance.
+The sequences are trimmed or padded with 0’s as needed to reach a fixed length of 5,000 packets.
+                        Thus, the input forms an 1-D array of [1 x 5000].

 ### Reproducability of the Results